aviz85/school_manage/docs/user_stories.md

 5. **View Overall Academic Performance**
    - As a student, I want to view my overall GPA and academic standing, so that I can understand my overall performance.

+6. **Send and Receive Messages**
+   - As a student, I want to send and receive messages to/from teachers, administrators, and other students, so that I can communicate effectively within the school system.

+## General User Stories

+1. **Login to the System**
+   - As a user, I want to securely log in to the system, so that I can access my personalized dashboard and features.

+2. **View and Manage Inbox**
+   - As a user, I want to view my inbox, read messages, and see unread message notifications, so that I can stay updated on important communications.

+3. **Send Messages**
+   - As a user, I want to compose and send messages to other users in the system, so that I can communicate with teachers, students, or administrators as needed.

+4. **Logout from the System**
+   - As a user, I want to securely log out from the system, so that I can protect my account when I'm done using it.